CivAIgentics/Jett/ANAM_SYSTEM_PROMPT_UPDATED.md

 **What happens:**
 - System detects: "animal services", "adoption"
 - Animal Services page opens in new tab
-- User can browse while continuing to talk to Jacky
+- User can browse while continuing to talk to Jett
 - Voice recognition continues working

 ---